Leslie B. Vosshall, Ph.D.

-The Vosshall lab studies how complex behaviors are controlled by cues from the environment and modulated by internal physiological state.
-Working with Drosophila melanogaster flies, mosquitoes, and human subjects, Dr. Vosshall’s research has yielded new knowledge about how sensory stimuli are processed and perceived.
+The Vosshall lab studies how complex behaviors are controlled by cues from the environment and modulated by the internal physiological state.
+Working with the dengue and zika vector mosquito, Aedes aegypti, and human subjects, Vosshall’s research has yielded new knowledge about how sensory stimuli are perceived and processed.

 Another broad area of interest is olfactory perception in humans.
-The Rockefeller University Smell Study, directed by research associate Andreas Keller, has been carrying out large-scale research on human subjects to combine olfactory psychophysics with genetic analysis in order to understand the mechanisms of olfactory perception in humans.
-Recent work has challenged the assumption that humans have a comparatively poor sense of smell compared to animals and led to the finding that the human nose has the power to discriminate between a very large number of olfactory stimuli.
+The Rockefeller University Smell Study has been carrying out large-scale research on human subjects to combine olfactory psychophysics with genetic analysis in order to understand the mechanisms of olfactory perception in humans.
+Recent work has challenged the assumption that humans have a comparatively poor sense of smell compared to animals, leading to the finding that the human nose has the power to discriminate between a very large number of olfactory stimuli.
 Ongoing work aims to link variation in olfactory perception to genetic polymorphisms, probe the basic perceptual logic of human smell, and develop novel diagnostic tests for patients suffering from olfactory dysfunction.